ansible/awx/docs/receptor_mesh.md

 ### Split of Control Plane versus Execution Plane

 Instances in the **control plane** run persistent AWX services (like the web server, task dispatcher, etc.), project updates, and management jobs.
-Instances in the **execution plane** run user-space jobs.

 The task manager logic will not send user-space jobs to **control-only** nodes.
 In the inventory definition, the user can set a flag to designate this node type.